-- District 1: - O Documentation was not retained to prove when the last physical inventory of consumable inventories was performed. - District 2: - O Documentation was not retained to prove when the last physical inventory of consumable inventories was performed. - O Documentation was not retained to prove fuel usage from the stationary tanks is monitored and reconciled back to fuel usage logs. - o Fuel usage on mobile tanks is not being tracked. - District 3: - O Documentation was not retained to prove fuel usage from the stationary tanks is monitored and reconciled back to fuel usage logs. - o Fuel usage on mobile tanks is not being tracked.
+- District 1: - Documentation was not retained to prove when the last physical inventory of consumable inventories was performed. - District 2: - O Documentation was not retained to prove when the last physical inventory of consumable inventories was performed.

+- O Documentation was not retained to prove fuel usage from the stationary tanks is monitored and reconciled back to fuel usage logs. - o Fuel usage on mobile tanks is not being tracked. - O Consumable records were not maintained on tires and road signs. - District 3: - Documentation was not retained to prove fuel usage from the stationary tanks is monitored and reconciled back to fuel usage logs. - o Fuel usage on mobile tanks is not being tracked. - o Transfer documents for consumable inventories are not used.